HewlettPackard/oneview-prometheus-grafana-connector/oneview_syslog_lib/README.md

 Then make sure you have created pk8s pv and pvc that are common directory.
 After then you can deployment the service.

 ### How to deploy as helm chart
-edit the config map yaml file  ( look for the host directory mounth path, create a directory for the logs ) and then rub below command
+edit the config map, secrets yaml file  ( look for the host directory mounth path, create a directory for the logs ) and then rub below command
 ```
 helm install helm/oneview-syslog-lib